 Descriptive writing style

-This style is used when you want to create a picture – stimulate oneʼs imagination – using words.
+This style is used when you want to make it easy to visualize something; to paint a picture – stimulate the imagination – using words.

 - Travel Guides

 Persuasive writing style

 As its name suggests, this style is used when you want to convince your audience about something.
 Unlike the expository style, opinions are included and used to justify a certain position or stance on a topic.